metarank/metarank/README.md

 [![Join our slack](https://img.shields.io/badge/Slack-join%20the%20community-blue?logo=slack&style=social)](https://metarank.ai/slack)

+## What is *personalization*?

+Personalization is showing the *same* items but in *different order* for *different users*.

+The ordering of products on Amazon, posts in FB, and search results in Google is *personalized for each visitor*, as it directly affects conversion, click rate and engagement, and we've done 50+ a/b tests in different ecommerce verticals to confirm it.

+If you have items that are presented to a user in a specific order, you can look at personalizing this order to improvve your product's KPIs.

 ## Why Metarank?

 Metarank can run on-premises or in the cloud, making it easy to get state-of-the-art ML technologies by teams having little to no ML experience.